mwenge/sheepinspace/README.md

 This is the disassembled and [commented source code] for the 1984 Commodore 64 game Sheep in Space by Jeff Minter.

+A version of the game you can [play in your browser can be found here].
+(Use the arrow keys and `ctrl` to manipulate the display, or use a gamepad if you have one plugged in.
+See the manual below for more.)

 ## Requirements